 If you don’t want to spring for a professional massage, a massage from your partner should do the trick.

 One of the best things you can do for your swollen feet is to invest in a pair of graduated compression socks.
-These socks put more pressure/squeeze near your ankle, and as the compression graduates, less pressure at the knee.
+One of the key benefits of compression socks is it puts more pressure/squeeze near your ankle, and as the compression graduates, less pressure at the knee.
 This design helps your blood circulate upwards to improve blood flow.
 It also prevents other fluids from building up in your feet.

 Elevate Your Feet